maotseantonio/hyprscroller/README.md

 scroll is to flick the mouse inside and outside of the gap to make sure you only scroll once.

+### `avoid_focus_on_xwayland_float_close`

+Some input methods (IMEs) on XWayland create temporary floating windows like candidate popups while typing.
+These windows may be quickly removed.

+When such a window closes, hyprscroller may change focus to another window.
+For XWayland floating windows, this can cause input methods to lose focus.

+This setting disables focus changes only when an XWayland floating window is removed.
+Other windows are unaffected.

+Default is `0` (off).
+Enable it if you face input focus problems with XWayland:

 ### `cyclesize_wrap`

 If `true`, `cyclesize`, `cyclewidth` and `cycleheight` will cycle through all